-Amongst the respondent pool, close to 51% of the working women interviewed said they had changed their work pattern in terms of their activity status or place of work in the past.
-It is interesting to note that the primary push for such change appears to be the perceived "better opportunity" in the new workplace or status.
-During the survey, 24% cite this as the key cause for change.
+Amongst the respondent pool, close to 51 per cent of the working women interviewed said they had changed their work pattern in terms of their activity status or place of work in the past.
+It is interesting to note that the primary push for such change appears to be the perceived 'better opportunity' in the new workplace or status.
+During the survey, 24 per cent cite this as the key cause for change.

-The accounts of some women stress the deconstruction of this term, not merely defining "better opportunity" in terms of income and monetary benefit, but also in terms of flexibility to deal with household work and reproductive responsibilities.
-Approximately 22% of this sample suggests that the nature of earnings, either in pure unit value and/or the frequency of payment, caused them to look for other forms of work.
-Finally, 17% said that household work and childcare caused them to adjust their work patterns to suit their domestic duties.
-Infrastructure, combined with such housework, can be seen as a key reason for 14% of the women citing "distance from residence to place of work" as a reason to change their work pattern.
+The accounts of some women stress the deconstruction of this term, not merely defining 'better opportunity' in terms of income and monetary benefit, but also in terms of flexibility to deal with household work and reproductive responsibilities.
+Some 22 per cent of this sample suggests that the nature of earnings, either in pure unit value and/or the frequency of payment, caused them to look for other forms of work.
+Finally, 17 per cent said that household work and child care caused them to adjust their work patterns to suit their domestic duties.
+Infrastructure, combined with such housework, can be seen as a key reason for 14 per cent of the women citing 'distance from residence to place of work' as a reason to change their work pattern.